bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

    * 867.73MHz: -85dbm [= 3.162e14 Jy]
    * 1.00GHz: -83dbm [= 5.012e14 Jy]

 Wasn't sure what to use for the power spillover into the harmonics.
-By experimentation I found a law that makes the output look like some of the RFI in our actual spectrometer output: The harmonics all get I/n^50, where I is the intensity of the fundamental and n is the harmonic number.
+By experimentation I found a law that makes the output look like some of the RFI in our actual spectrometer output: The harmonics scale with I/n^50, where I is the intensity of the fundamental and n is the harmonic number.
 4 harmonics are modeled for each station.

 **TV stations (only the fundamentals are visible at this scaling):**
 <img src="TVStations_Jy.png" width="800" height="200">